Studying through OUA

 The study load of each unit is measured as Equivalent Full Time Study Load (EFTSL), a measure which is recognised by Centrelink.
-The maximum permitted EFTSL is 0.5 in a Study Period or session, or four units.
+The maximum permitted EFTSL is 0.5 in a study term, or four units.

-- Part-time study has an EFTSL of 0.125, which is the equivalent of one unit requiring 10-12 hours of study per week.
+- Part-time study has an EFTSL of 0.125, which is the equivalent of one unit requiring 10 to 12 hours of study per week.

-- Full-time study has an EFTSL of 0.250, which is two units requiring 20-24 hours of study per week.
+- Full-time study has an EFTSL of 0.250, which is two units requiring 20 to 24 hours of study per week.

 You can find each unit's EFTSL on its unit details page.
 As not all units have a standard EFTSL of 0.125, it's best to check before enrolling.